 The wording should be retained, and an extension should be requested at least until 2026 and beyond.
+The reasons are:

-b.
+- No technical equivalent exists (emission spectra) - Hg-Lamps are an important part of our products as well as calibration and testing procedures - b.
 If applicable, please suggest an alternative wording and duration and explain your proposal.

-From an industrial point of view, the shortening of the period of validity does not make sense, because the development of alternative solutions (e.g., based on UV LEDs) takes a lot of time.
+From an industrial point of view, the shortening of the period of validity does not make sense, because of no replacing sources are visible (same spectra) as well as the development of alternative solutions (e.g., based on UV LEDs) takes a lot of time.
 Especially, the development for new applications in the UVC area is still facing major challenges.